helleborus22/Machine-Learning-Project4/README.md

 # Limitations:
 ARIMA Model does not allow to save, but it creates a pdf.
 ARIMA Model is faster compared to the other models, but all machine learning models take time to run.
-We don't have a confusion matrix because
 During testing, we noticed that at 80/20 split our model produces a higher accuracy score than at 90/10.